jillusc/QUIZ/README documentation/README.md

 The live version can be found here: <a href="https://quizzically-6a77b78fbbe8.herokuapp.com/">QUIZZICAL</a>

 ## How it works

 The player is prompted to enter their name for the purposes of adding their scores to the scoreboard.
 This can inspire an element of competition, and therefore mean the user invests more in the game.<br><br>
 A total of three question packs are available to play through: the user chooses which one to play, and at the end of that round has the option to continue to another question pack.<br><br>
 Questions are presented along with three optional answers for the player to choose from: they must input A, B or C.<br><br>
 Answers are confirmed as correct or incorrect.
 With an incorrect guess, players are not informed of the right answer in order to encourage playing again!<br><br>
-The score achieved by the player, along with their inputted username, is added to a database in the form of a Google sheet.<br><br>
+The score achieved by the player, along with their inputted username, is added to a database in the form of a Google Sheet.<br><br>
 At the end of the game, a scoreboard can be viewed - it presents the top five highest scores in descending order.

 ## Features

-### Exising features:
+### Existing features:
 * The user is welcomed and introduced to the game via a visual graphic:<br>
 * The player's input is requested:
 <img src="https://github.com/jillusc/QUIZ/blob/main/README%20documentation/quizzical-screen1.webp">